jmassengille/ModelMapper/README.md

-# ThreatLens
+# ModelMapper

 **Automated STRIDE-Based Threat Modeling Powered by LLMs**

-ThreatLens ingests system documentation such as SSPs, CMDB entries, or textual descriptions, and generates structured STRIDE threat models.
+ModelMapper ingests system documentation such as SSPs, CMDB entries, or textual descriptions, and generates structured STRIDE threat models.
 It is designed to support cybersecurity analysts, compliance teams, and security architects looking to automate and standardize threat modeling workflows.

 ---